pragmarb/pragma-decorator/README.md

 decorator.
 It will also decorate each object in this collection with a resource-specific decorator.

 By default, the resource decorator is simply the `Resource` class in the same namespace as the collection decorator.
-It is highly recommended to follow this naming convention, but you can specify a different resource decorator by calling `decorate_items_with`:
+It is recommended to follow this naming convention, but you can specify a different resource decorator by calling `#decorate_items_with`:

 ```ruby
 module API